Fabiane-Martins/MS2-London-Walking-Tour/README.md

 ![Image](assets/img/LWT-responsive.png)

-### Overview
+### Project Goal

-> The aim of this project is to showcase London's Hiden Gems destinations to promote walking tours around town.
+> The aim of this project is to showcase London's Hiden Gems destinations and promote walking tours around town for both, turists or citizena.
+---

 #### User Stories

 > - _"I find myself doing the same thing in London week in week out"_
 > - _"I want to find unusual ways to enjoy the capital"_
 > - _"I want to know more of London architecture history"_
-> - _"I want to be able to locate myself on the map"-
+> - _"I want to be able to locate myself on the map"_
-> - -"I want to be able to contact the provider for further queries"_
+> - _"I want to be able to contact the provider for further queries"_
 > - _"I want to browse their social media"_
+---

 ### UX

-This website project target individuals or groups, turists or London citizen that seek to discover new places in the capital.
+> This website project target individuals or groups, turists or London citizen that seek to discover new places in the capital.
 The objective is to show in a simple and visual manner why they should take a walking tour.
 Contact page and social media link are important user journey features for decision making.
+---

 #### 1. Strategy